ecoseller/ecoseller/docs/index.md

 ![Overview](../../images/dashboard/catalog_product_edit_media_reorder.gif)

-But that's just the beginning – we go beyond, embracing the art of recommendation to engage users and boosting sales like. **ecoseller's** recommendation system doesn't just sell, it captivates, creating personalized experiences that fuel engagement.
+But that's just the beginning – we go beyond, embracing the art of AI recommendation to engage users and boosting sales like. ecoseller's AI recommendation system doesn't just sell, it captivates, creating personalized experiences that fuel engagement.

-**ecoseller** aims to extensible platofrm, powered by our notification API.
-Seamlessly connect events, unlock the power to call external APIs – it's your gateway to endless possibilities, making **ecoseller** not just a platform but a universe of opportunities.
+ecoseller aims to extensible platofrm, powered by our notification API.
+Seamlessly connect events, unlock the power to call external APIs – it's your gateway to endless possibilities, making ecoseller not just a platform but a universe of opportunities.

 The data model, the dynamic canvas that lets you sell an infinite array of products with diverse attributes.
 Your product catalog is limitless, your customer's journey refined.

 ![Overview](../../images/models_all.png)

-Elevate your sales, engage your audience, and embrace a future where innovation thrives – all with **ecoseller** by your side.
+Elevate your sales, engage your audience, and embrace a future where innovation thrives – all with ecoseller by your side.
 Your e-commerce empire starts here, ready to take on the world?

 So let's get started!